bitcoin-sv/bdk/module/typesbdk/examples/README.md

 The validated Node (`bdk-core.mjs`, `bdk-core.wasm`) and browser/worker
 (`bdk-core.browser.mjs`, `bdk-core.browser.wasm`) artifacts are produced in the build tree, together with a classic-script/UMD loader (`bdk-core.umd.js`, `bdk-core.umd.wasm`).
-A plain build never modifies the eight tracked artifacts committed beside the build script; regenerating those is an explicit opt-in via `BDK_WASM_UPDATE_COMMITTED_ARTIFACTS=1` and is normally done by CI under the pinned environment.
-The split keeps Node loader imports out of browser bundler graphs while preserving an identical verification ABI.
+No build ever modifies the eight tracked artifacts committed beside the build script: writing them is a CMake target of its own, `cmake --build build-wasm --target bdk_wasm_install_insource`, invoked only by the CI commit path.
+To refresh the committed copies, dispatch `.github/workflows/build_bdk.yaml` with the **`commit-wasm-artifacts`** box ticked; the bot commits them with a `[WasmBDKUpdate]` marker.
+They are a refreshed-on-demand convenience, so they may lag the sources — there is no reproducibility gate on pull requests.
+The loader split keeps Node imports out of browser bundler graphs while preserving an identical verification ABI.

 Verifier calls return a structured `{ domain, code }` result: domain `0` is success, domain `1` is a script failure, domain `2` is a transaction-validation